-2.1.2 Room 123/124: Mechanical Engineering Experimentation Laboratory
+2.1.3 Room 108/123/124: Mechanical Engineering Experimentation Laboratory

-EMCS 123/124 is known as the Mechanical Engineering Experimentation Laboratory.
+EMCS 108/123/124 is known as the Mechanical Engineering Experimentation Laboratory.
 The laboratory's purpose is to allow successful teaching of mechanical engineering thermal and machinery experiments that support the curriculum, and introduces the usage of electronic sensors and data acquisition to acquire data for quantifying system performance.
-This laboratory supports the learning from the Mechanical Engineering Experimentation courses.
+This laboratory supports the learning from the Mechanical Engineering Experimentation course.
+This lab is not open to students outside of class time but they still must complete the lab safety training.
+Primary Faculty Member Contact: Dr. Charles Margraves, Charles-Margraves@utc.edu, 423-425-4010.